This chapter provides an introduction to schema objects and discusses tables, which are the most common types of schema objects.

 10, then the database might hash this value to bucket 15.
 The database uses the internally generated hash value to locate the block that contains the employee rows for the requested department.

-The following illustration depicts a hash cluster segment as a horizontal row of blocks.
+Figure 2-6 depicts a hash cluster segment as a horizontal row of blocks.
 As shown in the graphic, a query can retrieve data in a single I/O.

 Figure 2-6 Retrieving Data from a Hash Cluster